jump-dev/JuMP.jl/docs/src/quickstart.md

 julia> JuMP.termination_status(model)
 Optimal::TerminationStatusCode = 1
 ```
-In this case, `GLPK` returned `Optimal`.
-This does *not* mean that it has found
+In this case, `GLPK` returned `Optimal`, this mean that it has found the optimal
-the optimal solution.
-Instead, it indicates that GLPK has finished running and
-did not encounter any errors or user-provided termination limits.
+solution.

 ```@meta
 DocTestSetup = nothing